 When you advertise on different media sources at the same time without attribution, it’s difficult to know where your conversions come from, and you won’t be able to evaluate the performance of your ads and media sources.

-To evaluate your ad performance on TikTok Ads, you can use third-party tracking software that provides attribution services.
+To evaluate your ad performance on TikTok Ads Manager, you can use third-party tracking software that provides attribution services.
 While it is possible to do the attribution on your own, we recommend you use third-party tracking software to set it up.
-Please refer to Available Third-party Tracking on TikTok Ads for configuration details.
+Please refer to Available Third-party Tracking on TikTok Ads Manager for configuration details.

-Please note that evaluating attribution applies only to app install ads on TikTok Ads.
+Note: That evaluating attribution applies only to app install ads on TikTok Ads Manager.

-When a user views an ad and takes further actions such as downloading, activating or making an in-app purchase within a certain period of time, the third-party tracking service records and traces back to where these actions came from and then post back the data to TikTok Ads.
+When a user views an ad and takes further actions such as downloading, activating or making an in-app purchase within a certain period of time, the third-party tracking service records and traces back to where these actions came from and then post back the data to TikTok Ads Manager.

 The following information is applicable to advertisers using third-party tracking services.

-All third-party tracking services that TikTok Ads cooperate with use "Last Click Attribution", which attributes the conversion to the media source where the last click occured.
+All third-party tracking services that TikTok Ads Manager cooperate with use "Last Click Attribution", which attributes the conversion to the media source where the last click occurred.

-View-through Attribution: When a user views your ad on any placement under TikTok Ads and doesn't click.
-So long as the user installs and activates your promoted app during the attribution window you set, the conversion will be attributed to the view that occurred on the TikTok Ads.
+View-through Attribution: When a user views your ad on any TikTok Ads placement and doesn't click - so long as the user installs and activates your promoted app during the attribution window you set, the conversion will be attributed to the view that occurred on the TikTok Ads placement.